RuiyangJu/FCE-YOLOv8/README.md

 # Exploiting Feature Contexts in YOLOv8 for Pediatric Wrist Fracture Detection

+## Citation
+If you find our paper useful in your research, please consider citing:

 ## Requirements
 * Linux (Ubuntu)
 * Python = 3.9